What is Allergy?

 - After being outside, it is better to put your clothes in the laundry and wipe your bag and shoes with a damp cloth.

 - Pollen concentrations in the air are typically highest in the early morning, as well as on dry and windy days.
 Try to stay indoors during this time.

 - Wash curtains and bed linens regularly.

-See your doctor if your allergy symptoms are bothering you or your allergy medicines don't work.
+See your physician if your allergy symptoms are bothering you or your allergy medicines don't work.

 Allergy Treatment at Lake Conway Clinic

 The treatment for an allergy depends largely on your symptoms, medical history, allergy triggers, and allergy test results.
-In most cases, our doctors will likely recommend one or more of the following steps.
+In most cases, our physicians will likely recommend one or more of the following steps.

 - Try to avoid your allergy triggers.

 - Take your allergy medication every day to help manage your symptoms.